SaaraTalvo/NorthernCrops/README.md

 # NorthernCrops
-Northern Crops website for gardeners
+Northern Crops website for gardeners.
+School project with PHP.